 Windows, external doors and joinery

 Repair category 2

-Notes The windows are of an older age and type and seen to be date-stamped 1988.
+Notes The windows are of an older style where ongoing maintenance will be required to ensure they are kept in satisfactory condition.
+Maintenance and repairs should be anticipated to the timber casing and sash cords.
 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.
-Double glazed windows may be prone to misting/interstitial condensation which can be more evident and can change in certain temperatures/weather conditions.